octaviospain/Musicott/README.md

 ## Features for now
 * Import mp3 files from within a folder
+* Delete rows in the table
+* Edit single or multiple rows

 ### To be implemented
 * Fix ID3 tags from mp3